DaveStaudenmaier/AngularPWANavigationShell/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0 and Angular Material.

 The idea was to create a navigation set-up that works well on small devices.
-Later I will change it to also work well on the desktop.
 There is a fixed header and footer as well as a slide-out sidenav.

+The project is not configued with the web manifest or service worker.
+The intention was to just show a possible navigation scheme for devices for a progressive web app.

 <img src="home1.png" width="200">